Kyle Farmer Player Props: Twins vs. Astros

 Astros Pitching Rankings

-- The 10.0 strikeouts per nine innings compiled by the Astros pitching staff ranks sixth in MLB.
+- The pitching staff for the Astros has a collective 9.6 K/9, the seventh-best in MLB.

-- The Astros' 3.77 team ERA ranks 11th among all league pitching staffs.
+- The Astros have a 4.38 team ERA that ranks 13th among all MLB pitching staffs.

-- The Astros rank 14th in baseball in home runs allowed (eight total, 1.0 per game).
+- Astros pitchers combine to rank 15th in baseball in home runs allowed (10 total, 1.1 per game).

-- Garcia (0-1) gets the starting nod for the Astros, his second of the season.
+- Brown (0-0) gets the start for the Astros, his second of the season.

-- The right-hander last pitched on Sunday against the Chicago White Sox, when he tossed five innings, allowing three earned runs while giving up seven hits.
+- In his last appearance on Tuesday, the right-hander tossed 4 2/3 innings against the Detroit Tigers, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.